hafsahsiddiqui/sql-projects/A24 Films/README.md

 ## Reflection

 What you'd do differently, or next steps (e.g., predictive modeling, sentiment analysis).
+1. **NULL Values**: One thing I would do differently is not manually add information to each film because normally there is data missing for one of the important features and I want to see how I would navigate that.

 What are some problems I faced:
 1. **Calculating Profit**: It was hard to calculate the profit because there are multiple things to consider such as production budget, marketing and distribution costs, theaters' share of box office revenue, internaional vs domestic revenue, and more.